 Samples shall be collected, preserved, and analyzed in accordance with approved procedures listed in 40 CFR Part 136.

-Laboratory analytical results reported as less than detection must achieve the required reporting values (RRVs) in Circular DEQ-7 (June 2019).
+Laboratory analytical results reported as less than detection must achieve the required reporting values (RRVs) in Circular DEQ-7 (June 2019) or as otherwise specified by DEQ.

-a) Influent Monitoring
+Influent Monitoring